jamesdkelly88/db-lab/README.md

 This repository is my database lab.
 It provides containerised environments for many database platforms and some supporting technologies.

-See the docs folder for more information.
+See the [mkdocs folder](./docker/compose/mkdocs/content/docs/index.md) for more information.

 ## Copyright